 Bathroom lighting need an update?
 Check out the vintage-inspired double sconce light fixture we selected from Rejuvenation to install in our powder room.

 Thank you to Rejuvenation for collaborating on today’s post and helping us get one step closer to finishing our powder room renovation.
 Affiliate links are included for some of the light fixtures.

 Last fall I set out to add some much-needed personality to our builder basic powder room.
 We refinished the ceiling (bye-bye popcorn), added new shaker style trim, freshened up the paint and hung some wallpaper.
 Then, Christmas preparations took precedence, and we put everything on hold…

 When I finally picked this project back up, my first order of business was finding a new light fixture.
 Seemed simple enough, but the double sconce I envisioned for the space didn’t seem to exist.
 My search finally came to an end when I spotted the perfect choice from Rejuvenation.

 If you appreciate classic and vintage-inspired design as much as I do, you’ll probably want one of everything after you look through Rejuvenation’s beautiful selection.
 I chose the Eastmoreland light fixture for our powder room, and started a wish list for more items I’d like for the rest of our house.
 You must check out their hardware, mirrors, pendants and more.
 Absolutely gorgeous!

-There’s a style for everyone with 30 different shade options.
-I like how the ones I chose resemble milkglass and allow light to diffuse throughout the room.
-Definitely something to keep in mind when selecting a fixture for your bathroom.
+There’s a light fixture style for everyone with 30 different shade options.
+I like how the shades I chose resemble milk glass and allow light to diffuse throughout the room.
+Definitely something to keep in mind when selecting a bathroom or powder room light fixture.